urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 <!-- #region tags=[] -->
 ### Visualise data with **scatter plot**

 In the following, [Seaborn](https://seaborn.pydata.org/) is applied which is a library for making statistical graphics in Python.
-It is built on top of matplotlib and closely integrated with pandas data structures.
+It is built on top of matplotlib and closely integrated with `Pandas` data structures.

 To investigate whether there are dependencies (e.g. correlations) in `irisdata_df` between individual variables in the dataset, it is advisable to plot them in a **scatter plot**.
 <!-- #endregion -->